“The ancient Labyrinth represents humankind's search for the core of Divinity”

 A special note of interest

 Most of the beautiful ancient rocks you'll see surrounding our labyrinth under the large pine trees were hand dug from the old wagon and foot path of the Heritage Trail.
-The Heritage Trail was the main trail that was used by both the Algonquin Indians and the founding settlers of this area hundreds of years ago.
-They were laid there to honor and remember all those who came before us.
+The Heritage Trail was the main trail that was used by both the Algonquin Peoples and the founding settlers of this area hundreds of years ago.
+They were laid there to honour and remember all those who came before us.
 And the Heritage Trail just happens to be one of the land boundaries dividing the retreat property.
 The former owners claimed they found several tool and bone fragments in and around the waterfront area and in 1994, land owners across the lake tore down what was left of the old Spurr Lake Coach House.
 You can almost envision the beachfront and surrounding area as a perfect encampment where more than likely there had been lots of trading going on at the time.

 And, if you explore some of the rocks in the labyrinth you will find plant fossils and quartz crystals everywhere.
 The Bancroft area is famous for its great variety of minerals such as masses of magnetite, marble and granite, quartz crystal, gold, apatite, beryl, fluorite, talc and sodalite which can be found in displays all over the world, including the Smithsonian Institute.
 Princess Diana had her entire bathroom in her private residence done in blue sodalite from Bancroft.
 This region has been subject to many geological processes and has a complex mixture of different rock types that bring rockhounds from all over the world to its annual festival in August.
 The Highland region lies within the Canadian Shield, a northwesterly trending belt, roughly 400 kilometers wide and 2,000 kilometers long, extending from Lake Huron to the Labrador coast.
-The rock beneath us is between 1.1 and 1.8 billion years old and has been subject to volcanic activity, glacial scouring, extreme heat and pressure, intense faulting and folding.
+The rock beneath us is between 1.1 and 1.8 billion years old and has been subject to volcanic activity, glacial scouring, extreme heat and pressure, and intense faulting and folding.